-- Liquidation is the last stage of insolvency proceedings. - The company may generally enter into liquidation if the insolvency court determines that the company shows "signs of bankruptcy" and there are no grounds to (i) instigate any recovery stages of bankruptcy (i.e. financial rehabilitation and external administration); (ii) approve a voluntary arrangement; or (iii) terminate bankruptcy proceedings or dismiss a bankruptcy petition.
+- Liquidation is the last stage of insolvency proceedings. - The company may generally enter into liquidation if the insolvency court determines that the company shows "signs of bankruptcy" and there are no grounds to (i) instigate any recovery stages of bankruptcy (i.e. financial rehabilitation and external administration); (ii) approve a voluntary arrangement; or (iii) terminate bankruptcy proceedings or dismiss a bankruptcy petition. - In addition, the company may enter into liquidation if the creditors at the creditors' meeting: - petition at any stage of insolvency to have the company declared bankrupt and for the commencement of liquidation; - fail to approve the solvency plan within 4 months from the date of commencement of external administration: - reject the plan for restoring solvency and petition for liquidation; or - on the basis of the report of the external administrator, fail to take either a decision resulting in termination of insolvency proceedings or a decision on commencement of liquidation, if (a) the insolvency court was petitioned by a creditor participating in the insolvency proceeding for

-- In addition, the company may enter into liquidation if the creditors at the creditors' meeting: - petition at any stage of insolvency to have the company declared bankrupt and for the commencement of liquidation; - fail to approve the solvency plan within 4 months from the date of commencement of external administration; - reject the solvency plan and petitions for liquidation; or - on the basis of the report of the external administrator, fail to take either a decision resulting in termination of insolvency proceedings or a decision on commencement of liquidation, if (a) the insolvency court was petitioned for commencement of liquidation, and (b) the maximum term for which the external administration can last has expired. - Liquidation starts by declaring the company bankrupt and involves the appointment by the insolvency court of a liquidator to realise the company's assets and satisfy its debts in accordance with the statutory order of priorities. - The liquidator is approved by the insolvency court by the same procedure as that applicable to the administrator in financial rehabilitation and replaces the management of the company. - Upon commencement of liquidation, all debts are deemed due, all assets are consolidated in a pool comprising the bankrupt estate (although secured assets are accounted for separately within the pool) and all bank accounts are consolidated into a single account save for (i) a "special account" which is to be established for the purposes of collecting proceeds from the sale of secured property and, starting from 1 July 2014 when a pledge of rights to "secured" bank accounts becomes available, (ii) the "secured" accounts subject to such pledge.

-- Upon commencement of liquidation, monetary claims and other claims on enforcement of the debtor's assets can only be made in the course of insolvency proceedings (save for creditors' current claims and claims on recognition of ownership rights, on compensation for moral damages (mental suffering), on recovery of property from unlawful possession of the debtor and on invalidation of transactions and application of the consequences of such invalidation which may be pursued outside of the insolvency proceedings). - Liquidation lasts for up to 6 months, although it may be extended by a further 6 months.
+- commencement of liquidation, and (b) the maximum term for which the external administration can last has expired. - Liquidation starts by declaring the company bankrupt and involves the appointment by the insolvency court of a liquidator to realise the company's assets and satisfy its debts in accordance with the statutory order of priorities. - The liquidator is approved by the insolvency court by the same procedure as that applicable to the administrator in financial rehabilitation and replaces the management of the company. - Upon commencement of liquidation, all debts are deemed due, all assets are consolidated in a pool comprising the bankrupt estate (although secured assets are accounted for separately within the pool) and all bank accounts are consolidated into a single account save for (i) a "special account" which is to be established for the purposes of collecting proceeds from the sale of secured property and (ii) the "secured" accounts subject to a pledge of rights over the debtor's bank accounts. - Upon commencement of liquidation, monetary claims and other claims on enforcement of the debtor's assets can only be made in the course of insolvency proceedings (save for creditors' current claims and claims on recognition of ownership rights, on recovery of property from unlawful possession of the debtor and on court confirmation that void transactions are invalid and application of the consequences of such invalidation which may be pursued outside liquidation stage of the insolvency proceedings). - In liquidation, a substitution of the debtor's assets for the purposes of the fullest satisfaction of the creditors' claims is available under the same terms and procedure as that applicable for the asset substitution in external administration.